sstsimulator/sst-docs/docs/tools/applications/gui.md

 ## Remarks

-This is the SST Model Creation Tool it will assist your in devoloping:
+This is the SST Model Creation Tool.
+It will assist you in developing:
  - New Components
  - New Subcomponents
  - Project Drivers